B3ND1X/air-script/FAQ.md

 Now, your Raspberry Pi should be fully set up and accessible via SSH on your network.
 You can access it remotely without needing a monitor, keyboard, or mouse, and perform tasks using the terminal or other software tools.

+## Additional Information

+Please note that I have created a script, rpi.sh, to set up and run pwn.sh on a headless Raspberry Pi.

+I have encountered certain xterm processes that are vital to the script's functionality, which fail due to display issues.

+This script aims to fix these issues.
+The rpi.sh script will need to be manually edited with the correct interface name if you wish to rename your interface.

+Renaming the interface is optional but recommended if you are having difficulty putting your interface into monitor mode.